JensLiebehenschel/ShortPythonIntro/src/en/input-and-output.md

 # Input and output
-(Click [here](https://jensliebehenschel.github.io/ShortPythonIntro/de/input-und-output.html) for the german version of this page)
+(Click [here](https://jensliebehenschel.github.io/ShortPythonIntro/de/input-und-output.html) for the German version of this page)

 ## Output
 Just like with other programming languages, the input and output using a terminal are essential.
 At least regarding programs in the context of simple scripts.